agsimfzi/farmsim/README.md

-prototype farm sim, alpha 0.03
+prototype farm sim, alpha 0.03. working title "Fairy Farm"

 compiled with GCC 11.2, using SFML 2.5.1 and the C amalgamation of SQLite 3.39.4.